-Why Creating Wildlife Photographs in High Key and Black and White - Part 1
+Why: Creating Wildlife Photographs with the High Key Technique in Black and White - Part 1

 In a general and technical context, "high key" means "elevated level".
-The word "lighting" refers to light.
+The word "lighting" refers to the atmospheric light conditions.
 "High key lighting" means "elevated level of light".
-This expression is not poetic and does not necessarily cause dreaming.
+This expression is not meant to be poetic and does not necessarily cause dreaming.
 This fascinates us, because the reflection of the high key lighting technique often ends up being creative and evocative, paving the way to the creation of solely artistic photographs.

 High Key in Wildlife Photography

-The high key technique is not only reserved for the creation of portraits in studio.
-Now it its used in wildlife photography.
+The high key technique is not only reserved for the creation of portraits in the studio.
+It is also used in wildlife photography.

-Fine art or artistic photography is intended to convey messages or to transmit emotions or feelings.
-The details of the subjects are less important, as the focus is placed upon the details of framing and composition are important.
+Fine art or artistic photography is intended to convey messages or to transmit emotions and feelings.
+The details of the subjects are less important, as the focus is placed upon the details of framing and composition.
 The high key is perfectly suited to art photography.

 Not all scenes are suitable for the high key.
 They must be selected and chosen with care.

-Let us not close our eyes to the facts.
-For us, the production of photographic works in high key is certainly the most difficult challenge in this part of our process.
+Let us not close our eyes to the facts of utilizing this technique.
+For us, the production of photos in high key is certainly the most difficult challenge in this part of our process.

-As professional wildlife photographers, our art photographs are intended to be printed for art prints that we sell or for exhibitions.
-But we also use them for books.
+As professional wildlife photographers, our art photographs are created as art prints for purchase or for exhibitions.
+They are also used in books.

-The problem with the high key is that the judgment of the result can only be judged according to its quality on paper.
+The problem with the high key is that the results can only be judged according to its quality on paper.
 With only the screen, the rendering is always correct with ethereal or dreamlike scenes.
-But on paper it's a different story.
-Overexposed areas do not get ink and they cause a very curious and greyish rendering.
+But with paper, a different story can be told.
+Overexposed areas do not get ink and can cause a very curious and greyish rendering.

-It is for this reason of quality that when we develop high key photos, we do a lot of testing with our photo printer.
-This is where we can see if we still have details in the clearest areas.
+It is for this reason of quality that when we develop high key photos, we carry out many tests with our photo printer.
+It is possible then to see if details exist in the clearest areas.

 The High Key Principle

-All wildlife scenes are not adapted to the high-key technique.
-The high key in the field is to lighten the midtones and the shadows by overexposing them.
-Therefore, be ensure that these two tones are not dominant in the scene.
-If this is the case, you will not be able to get a high key image but rather a low-key image as we will see in another article.
+Not all wildlife scenes are easily adapted to the high-key technique.
+The purpose of the high key in the field is to lighten the mid-tones and shadows by overexposing them.
+Therefore, it is important to ensure that these two tones are not dominant in the scene.
+If this is the case, it will be difficult to achieve a high key image, and instead, a low-key image (which we will see in another article) may be produced.

-The technique of the high key is not only a question of overexposure of the scene, but it is especially a choice of exposure and light.
-To create a good high key photograph, always look for the most appropriate light.
-In general, and this is what you must remember: a low contrast scene will give excellent high key photograph.
+The technique of the high key is not only a question of overexposure within the scene, but it especially concerns the lighting conditions.
+To create a good high key photograph, one must always look for the most appropriate light.
+In general, and this is what must be remembered: a low contrast scene will produce excellent high key photographs.

-By overexposing the photo, you will get a flat scene in terms of contrast and less saturated.
-What is surprising in this technique is that we obtain the opposite effect of what we are looking for in wildlife photography.
-Usually, in this kind of pictures, we are looking for contrasted scenes with a lot of details on the animals whether it is on the fur or the plumage or the skins.
+Overexposing a photo cause a “flat scene”, in terms of contrast and little saturation, to be produced.
+What is surprising when using this technique is that we obtain the opposite effects of what we desire for wildlife photography.
+Usually, in these kinds of pictures, we are looking for contrasted scenes with precise details concerning the animals’ fur, plumage, or skin.
 But do not forget that the high key is a creative technique for making artistic photographs.
-If you want details and contrasts, you must approach documentary photography as we have already discussed in other articles.
+If you want details and contrasts, you must approach documentary photography as it has already been discussed in other articles.

-For us the technique of the high key is extraordinary because it is not only a question of looking for a décor set with potential animals, but it is also looking for the right light, especially the one that will suit this type of photo.
+For us, the technique of the high key is extraordinary because it is not only a question of looking for a décor set with potential animals, but it also focuses on the correct lighting, especially the one that will suit a certain photo.
 It's a real challenge in this field.
-Few photographers dare to aspire to these conditions because the challenges are difficult to meet.
-Only those who are persevering and want to create photographs that are out of the ordinary will linger there.
-This is what makes all the charm and interest of this means of expression in wildlife photography.
+Few photographers dare to aspire to these conditions because the challenges are difficult to accomplish successfully and gracefully.
+Only those who dare to persevere with a deep wish to create extraordinary photographs will embark on this photographic process, making this expression in wildlife photography both charming and captivating.